top of page

-The Greater San Diego Science and Engineering Fair, Inc. (hereafter GSDSEF) exists to promote project-based learning in science/engineering/mathematics and to foster public awareness of the scientific/engineering/mathematics accomplishments of students throughout San Diego and Imperial Counties in grades 6-12, and especially the accomplishments of those who participate in the GSDSEF.
+The Greater San Diego Science and Engineering Fair, Inc. (GSDSEF) exists to promote project-based learning in science/engineering/mathematics and to foster public awareness of the scientific/engineering/mathematics accomplishments of students throughout San Diego and Imperial Counties in grades 6-12, especially the accomplishments of those who participate in the GSDSEF.

-We recognize, however, that both parents and students are rightfully concerned about their privacy on-line.
+We recognize, however, that both parents and students are rightfully concerned about their online privacy.
 The purpose of this page is to explain the policies of the GSDSEF with respect to the protection of participants' privacy.
-This page also serves to satisfy the requirements of the Children's On-Line Privacy Protection Act of 1998 (COPPA) whose rules became effective on April 21, 2000.
-The privacy protection policies of the GSDSEF go beyond the requirements of COPPA, however, in both inclusion (all participants are included, not simply those under age 13 as required by COPPA) and our protections.
+This page also serves to satisfy the requirements of the Children's On-Line Privacy Protection Act of 1998 (COPPA), whose rules became effective on April 21, 2000.
+The privacy protection policies of the GSDSEF go beyond the requirements of COPPA by including all participants (not just those under age 13).

 Privacy Policy